louis-bompart/louis-bompart.github.io/01-deck-and-moonlight/index.md

 ### Testing Moonlight

 Before going throught the hoops to set it up with Steam, let's try it out.
-With your Host Machine on and on the same network as your Steam Deck, start Moonlight.
+- Ensure your Host Machine and Steam Deck are connected on the same local network.
+- Start Moonlight
-You should see your Host Machine listed in.
+- You should see your Host Machine listed in.
 Take note of its name, you'll need it.
-If your Host Machine is not listed, refer to [Moonlight Troubleshooting Guide](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).
+> If your Host Machine is not listed, refer to [Moonlight Troubleshooting Guide](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).
+- Select your Host Machine.

-Click/Touch it, you should have a pairing code popup on your Host Machine and the said code on your Deck.
+- You should have a pairing code prompt on your Host Machine, and a code displayed on your Steam Deck.
 You know what to do.

-Now, try to launch a game.
+- Try to launch a game.
-Ensure that your control are pass thru properly, if not, back on the Moonlight, click the cog up right and check "Force gamepad #1 always connected".
+- Ensure that your control are passed thru properly.
+  - If not, back on the Moonlight, click the cog up right to access the settings of Moonlight.
+  - Check "Force gamepad #1 always connected".

 All's working?
 Good, now, let's set up a 'moonlighted' game in Steam